History of North Korea: Establishment of the Democratic People's Republic of Korea

 As negotiations with the Soviet Union on the future of Korea failed to make progress, the US took the issue to the United Nations in September 1947.
 In response, the UN established the United Nations Temporary Commission on Korea to hold elections in Korea.
 The Soviet Union opposed this move.
 In the absence of Soviet cooperation, it was decided to hold UN-supervised elections in the south only.
 In April 1948, a conference of organizations from the North and the South met in Pyongyang, but the conference produced no results.
 The southern politicians Kim Koo and Kim Kyu-sik attended the conference and boycotted the elections in the South.
 Both men were posthumously awarded the National Reunification Prize by North Korea.
 The elections were held in South Korea on 10 May 1948.

+In response, the Politburo of the Communist Party of the Soviet Union instructed Shtykov to implement the Constitution of North Korea, which the People's Assembly voted to do so on 10 July, establishing the Democratic People's Republic of Korea.
 On 15 August, the Republic of Korea formally came into existence.
-A parallel process occurred in North Korea.
-A new Supreme People's Assembly was elected in August 1948, and on 3 September a new constitution was promulgated.
-The Democratic People's Republic of Korea (DPRK) was proclaimed on 9 September, with Kim as Premier.
+In North Korea, new Supreme People's Assembly was elected in August 1948.
 On 12 December 1948, the United Nations General Assembly accepted the report of UNTCOK and declared the Republic of Korea to be the "only lawful government in Korea".

 By 1949, North Korea was a full-fledged Communist state.
 All parties and mass organizations joined the Democratic Front for the Reunification of the Fatherland, ostensibly a popular front but in reality dominated by the Communists.
 The government moved rapidly to establish a political system that was partly styled on the Soviet system, with political power monopolised by the Workers' Party of Korea (WPK).